VLSIDA/chip-tutorials/ordb.md

 This is info on how to access design data through the OpenRoad python API.
 It includes both ORDB as well as the timing API.
+The [ASP-DAC24 Tutorial](https://github.com/ASU-VDA-Lab/ASP-DAC24-Tutorial) also has a lot of good examples.

 You should install OpenROAD or [OpenLANE](installation.md).